TG-Techie/strictly/README.md

 - Features: If you have proposed please fork this repositor and make a pull request.

 ### License
 Strictly is distributed freely under the MIT License.

+#### possible Future Features (no promises):
+ - A `strictly.require_hints` flag to ensure every argument has a type hint
+ - An opt-in option feature to programatically check the content of generics.